katiesunsg/toxicwaste-baltimorecity/README.md

 ![image2](https://github.com/katiesunsg/toxicwaste-baltimorecity/blob/main/sortedtopfacilitiespython.png)

 ## Summary
 This data analysis will be useful for our final project as it shows us the top 7 facilities out of the total 36 facilities operating in Baltimore City.
-In terms of our general reccomendations, we plan to present a reccomendation to the [Environmental Control Board](https://ecb.baltimorecity.gov/welcome-environmental-control-board) which is a Baltimore City department that is "responsible for the adjudication of citations issued by other agencies that affect sanitation, environmental, health, safety, and other quality of life issues."
+In terms of our general recommendations, we plan to present a recommendation to the [Environmental Control Board](https://ecb.baltimorecity.gov/welcome-environmental-control-board) which is a Baltimore City department that is "responsible for the adjudication of citations issued by other agencies that affect sanitation, environmental, health, safety, and other quality of life issues."